SIsilicon/WorldEdit-BE-Docs/docs/common_questions.md

 ## Can I use WorldEdit with other addons?

 It should be compatible with any other addon you have in your world, but said compatibility is not guaranteed.
+For instance, if another addon is using custom server forms, manipulates your hotbar, or uses the acion bar for certain effects, it might clash with this addon.

 ## How do I make coloured blocks, different types of wood, etc...?